malvikasharan/APRICOT/documentation/README.rst

     $ git clone https://github.com/malvikasharan/APRICOT.git

-The `Docker image for APRICOT`_ will be available soon.
+The `Docker image for APRICOT`_ is available on th Docker hub.
+Please the detailed documentation for the instructions to work with it (`see here`_).

-The shell script to install and run the analysis in a streamlined manner is provided with the package (`see here`_).

 Working example
 ---------------